emilylakic/vimeo-cues/README.md

 Not required but for fun!

 - Customization, background color, width, font size, duration shown etc.
-- Cues can be different types like a link, image
+- Cues can be different types like a link, image, etc.
 - Use some persistent storage.
 - Allow changing the video (which should also change the Cues associated with the video).